Union County Electric Cooperative members now have the opportunity to power your home or business with 100% renewable energy.

 Union County Electric has RECs available for purchase to offset your current usage with 100% renewable energy through our REC program.

-The electricity you receive will still be the same reliable, affordable energy you’ve always received but, by going 100% renewable, you’ll be supporting current and future renewable projects in our area.
+The electricity you receive will still be the same reliable, affordable energy you’ve always received but, by going 100% renewable, you’ll be supporting current and future renewable projects.

 North Dakota: PrairieWinds 1, Wilton 1 & 2, Baldwin Wind Project and Minot Wind Project; and